 Over a gchat conversation, I ended up getting a job at ToutApp where I helped implement marketing automation and kicked off the website redesign process.
 Post that, I took a stint in consulting and quickly realized that I hated it.

 What was common among every place I worked was how I ended up getting the gigs and how I tried to make the most of it.
-Simply put, my close friends and mentors advised me that I should making hustling a full time job which lead me to cold email my manager at Datadog for a Business Development internship leading to my current full time role.
+Simply put, my close friends and mentors advised me that I should pursue Business Development/Sales which lead me to my current role.

 As my career path evolves there are three things that will remain the core of me: Hunger, Heart and Hustle.
 Why?
 Let’s save that for an in-person conversation :)